 A flashlight shone on her face from above.
 She shook her head to avoid being blinded by it, but it followed her like eyes.
 She thrashed with her whole body, but it didn’t yield.
 If anything, its grip solidified, constricting to fill in any space she managed to make for herself.
 It wasn’t two arms holding her like a man, but the entire curtain shrinking to fill in every gap.

 Her arms were trapped.
-She kicked with her bound legs.
-Both feet left the ground and she hovered, kicking and thrashing like a sack.
-It constricted more, pulling her knees to her chest, crushing her.
-The pain wasn't from the constriction.
-It was lack of air.
-She couldn't breathe at all.
+She kicked with bound legs.
+Both feet left the ground and she hovered, kicking and thrashing like a bird in a sack.
+The curtains constricted more, pulling her knees to her chest, crushing her.
+She couldn’t breathe at all.
 Her chest burned.
 The light shining down on her grew more intense as the pain raged.
 She jerked involuntarily.

 Tiffany didn’t even have the strength left to breathe, much less think herself foolish for hating her body, the same body that convulsed in agony as that bright light faded, first from the edges of her vision, then shrinking quickly into complete blackness.